 - EP procedures simultaneous with cardiac surgery

 - Pacemaker and Defibrillator Clinics

 Collaboration with healthcare providers in general Pediatric Cardiology, Adult Congenital Heart Disease, Advanced Heart Failure, Cardiomyopathy, Cardiac Transplantation and Genetics

 Norton Children’s Hospital is home to Kentucky’s only electrophysiology laboratory dedicated to children.
 Electrophysiology is the study of the heart’s electrical system, which is responsible for coordinating all heartbeats.

-The right kind of care for your child
+The right kind of collaborative care for your child

-Our providers from across the Norton Children’s network and UofL Physicians are skilled at treating heart conditions in children.
+Our providers from across the Norton Children’s network and UofL Physicians are skilled in treating heart conditions in children.
 You can draw strength, comfort and confidence from our highly trained specialists, including: